BABISH

 1 tsp kosher salt

-for the Homemade Sour Cream Ingredients:
+For the Homemade Sour Cream

 1 cup heavy cream